jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 page 67) so that the necessary preparatory methods of spell casting can be hidden from disapproving eyes, but the item itself can be used with impunity.

-Critical Success: The spell succeeds and costs no Magic Points to cast, irrespective of the amount of manipulation applied to it.
+**Critical Success**: The spell succeeds and costs no Magic Points to cast, irrespective of the amount of manipulation applied to it.
 Any sacrificial Magic Points accumulated for the casting can be retained to cast a further spell, providing it is initiated before those points dissipate.

-Success: The spell is cast successfully.
+**Success**: The spell is cast successfully.

-Failure: The spell does not take effect, and costs the caster a single Magic Point.
+**Failure**: The spell does not take effect, and costs the caster a single Magic Point.

-Fumble: The spell fails and the sorcerer loses the full Magic Point cost of the spell.
+**Fumble**: The spell fails and the sorcerer loses the full Magic Point cost of the spell.

 A sorcerer can dismiss any Sorcery spell(s) he has invoked as a single Combat Action.
 Ceasing to focus attention on a Concentration spell is immediate and not a Combat Action.

-46
-Alex Greene (order #3262370)                                                                               7
-         Magic Points
+### Magic Points

 Sorcery spells cost 1 Magic Point plus as many Magic Points as the number of Manipulation effects applied to it.